hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Rendezvous_Double/drone_rendezvous_double.md

 slug: /models/Drone_Rendezvous_Double
 ---

-# Drone Rendezvous Models with Double-Integrator Dynamics
+# Rendezvous Drones with Double-Integrator

 This benchmark models represent the rendezvous control of distributed drones